Aquafina-water-bottle/jp-mining-note/wiki/Usage.md

-# Modifying Other aspects of the card
+# Modifying Other Aspects of the Card

 ## `Key` field
 TODO